-Jobseekers Payment Stopped:
+Jobseeker's Payment Stopped:

-Your Jobseekers payment can be stopped if:
+Your jobseeker's payment can be stopped if:

-- You fail to provide any information or documentation reasonably requested by the Department, only where such request pertains to material you could reasonably be expected to provide where it is relevant and appropriate to the processing or administration of your Jobseekers claim. - You fail to attend meetings or interviews with DSP officials without just cause or good reason. - You fail to attend for interview at any training, education, re-training or work experience opportunity recommended or referred by the Department of Social Protection, this incudes Community Employment, Gateway and Tús without just cause or good reason. - You refuse a suitable job offer or a suitable offer of training, re-training, education or work experience, including Community Employment, Gateway and Tús, without just cause or good reason. - You are suspected or convicted of fraud in relation to a Social Welfare payment.
+- You fail to provide any information or documentation reasonably requested by the Department, only where such a request pertains to material you could reasonably be expected to provide where it is relevant and appropriate to the processing or administration of your Jobseeker's claim. - You fail to attend meetings or interviews with DEASP officials without just cause or good reason. - You fail to attend for interview at any training, education, re-training or work experience opportunity recommended or referred by the Department of Employment Affairs and Social Protection, including Community Employment, Gateway and TÚS, without just cause or good reason - You refuse a suitable job offer or a suitable offer of training, re-training, education or work experience, this includes Community Employment, Gateway and TÚS, without just cause or good reason.

+You are suspected or convicted of fraud in relation to a Social Welfare payment.